Elementary and middle schools across Orange County have earned spots on U.S. News & World Report’s latest rundown of quality campuses.

 “In other words, the top-ranked schools are all high-achieving and have succeeded at educating all their students,” U.S. News said.

-While it’s worth noting that rankings typically reflect a single perspective on educational quality and no methodology can fully capture all that a school has to offer, we spotted a handful of Orange County schools in the top 100 on both lists.
+It’s worth noting that rankings typically reflect a single perspective on educational quality and no methodology can fully capture all that a school has to offer.
+That said, we spotted a handful of Orange County schools in the top 100 on both lists.

 Featured among the notable achievers for elementary education were: Jack L. Weaver Elementary (No. 24), Richard Henry Lee Elementary (No. 72) and Francis Hopkinson Elementary (No. 78) from the Los Alamitos Unified School District; Ethan B. Allen Elementary (No. 42) from the Garden Grove Unified School District; Golden Elementary (No. 53) from the Placentia-Yorba Linda Unified School District; Roy O. Andersen Elementary (No. 68) from the Newport-Mesa Unified School District; Stonegate Elementary (No. 69) in the Irvine Unified School District; and Orchard Hills (No. 85) from Tustin Unified.

 On the middle schools list, which included K-8 campuses, Oxford Academy from the Anaheim Union High School District led the way at No. 2.
-Irvine Unified had several sites in the top 100, including Vista Verde Middle School (No. 13), Beacon Park K-8 School (No. 36), Lakeside Middle School (No. 56), Rancho San Joaquin Middle School (No. 57), Sierra Vista Middle School (No. 60) and Jeffrey Trail Middle School (No. 102).
+Irvine Unified had five sites in the top 100, including Vista Verde Middle School (No. 13), Beacon Park K-8 School (No. 36), Lakeside Middle School (No. 56), Rancho San Joaquin Middle School (No. 57) and Sierra Vista Middle School (No. 60).
+Irvine’s Jeffrey Trail Middle School came in at No. 102.

 Robert C. Fisler Elementary (No. 22) and Beechwood Elementary (No. 54) in the Fullerton School District were also among the top 100 middle schools, along with the Orange County School of the Arts (No. 42); Ladera Ranch Middle (No. 48) in the Capistrano Unified School District; and Oxford Preparatory Academy campuses in Mission Viejo (No. 53) and Lake Forest (No. 89).